Resident234/php.net/pages/www.php.net_function.include.php.md

 ?>
 ```

-Since user can&apos;t type &apos;your.site/../src/includeFile.php&apos;, your includeFile(s) would not be accessible to the user directly.
+<br><br>Since user can&apos;t type &apos;your.site/../src/includeFile.php&apos;, your includeFile(s) would not be accessible to the user directly.

 #

-Before using php&apos;s include, require, include_once or require_once statements, you should learn more about Local File Inclusion (also known as LFI) and Remote File Inclusion (also known as RFI).

-As example #3 points out, it is possible to include a php file from a remote server.

-The LFI and RFI vulnerabilities occur when you use an input variable in the include statement without proper input validation.&#xA0; Suppose you have an example.php with code:
+Before using php&apos;s include, require, include_once or require_once statements, you should learn more about Local File Inclusion (also known as LFI) and Remote File Inclusion (also known as RFI).<br><br>As example #3 points out, it is possible to include a php file from a remote server.<br><br>The LFI and RFI vulnerabilities occur when you use an input variable in the include statement without proper input validation.
+Suppose you have an example.php with code:<br><br>

 ```
 <?php